vikejs/vike-react/packages/vike-react-redux/README.md

 import type { Data } from './+data' import { initializeTodos } from '../../store/slices/todos'

-function onData(pageContext: PageContext & { data: Data }) {
+function onData(pageContext: PageContext & { data?: Data }) {
   const { store } = pageContext
-  store.dispatch(initializeTodos(pageContext.data.todosInit))
+  store.dispatch(initializeTodos(pageContext.data!.todosInit))

-  // Saving KBs: we don't need pageContext.data to be sent to the client-side (we use the store instead)
+  // Saving KBs: we don't need pageContext.data (we use the store instead)
   // - If we don't delete pageContext.data then Vike sends pageContext.data to the client-side
-  // - This optimization only works if you SSR your page: if you pre-render your page then don't do this if (!pageContext.isClientSide) delete (pageContext as { data?: Data }).data }
+  // - This optimization only works if the page is SSR'd: if the page is pre-rendered then don't do this delete pageContext.data
+}
 ```